krnsk0/krnsk0.dev/src/data/blog/skyscraper_1.md

 }
 ```

 To get everything moving we'll need some top-level infrastructure, starting with a `solveSkyscraper` function that accepts clues and returns a solution.
 But how should we store and pass around our data?
-It would certainly be convenient to keep our board, clues, the value of `N`, and so on as globals rather than passing them in to our functions-- or at least convenient to keep them in the scope of our top-level function such that they don't need to be passed around, so much.
+It would certainly be convenient to keep our board, clues, the value of `N`, and so on as globals rather than passing them in to our functions— or at least convenient to keep them in the scope of our top-level function such that they don't need to be passed around, so much.

 Once we get to the point where we need backtracking recursion, we'll need to avoid mutating state in the enclosing scope, as the bookkeeping to roll back mutations after a backtrack can become prohibitively complex.
-So we'll be writing some functions that can mutate state--those not involved in backtracking recursion--and others which cannot.
+So we'll be writing some functions that can mutate state—those not involved in backtracking recursion—and others which cannot.
 We'll have to pay close attention to this distinction as we proceed.

 In any case, to avoid having to pass too many extra arguments into our functions, let's condense the data into an object: